melizalab/py-ewave/README.md

 Ewave has been tested on a large number of different WAVE formats and comes with a fairly extensive unit test suite.
-To run unit tests on files, place them in the 'test' subdirectory and run `nosetests`.
+To run unit tests on files, place them in the 'test' subdirectory and run `pytest`.
 You can also place unsupported or invalid files in the 'unsupported' directory to test whether ewave rejects them correctly.
 Bug reports are always appreciated.